LejoLevan/slm_pipeline/README.md

 Basic getter methods are also defined.

 ### Process
-Process is the stage where the pipeline trains/finetunes the model on the generated exampls from Preprocess, using Training Arguments to initialize the trainer.
+Process is the stage where the pipeline trains/finetunes the model on the generated examples from Preprocess, using Training Arguments to initialize the trainer.
 It uses HuggingFace's API to train from scratch or checkpoint if it was previously detected.
 It also, while training, will output log information onto the console depending Training Arguments that can be used to evaluate how well training is going.
 The class uses methods defined in Post Process to achieve this evaulation/metric logging.